evo-lua/evo-lua.github.io/docs/tutorials/bdd-testing-framework.md

 	return scenario
 ```

-You can then create and invoke a script that loads and runs a test suite normally, the "test runner":
+You can then create and invoke a script that loads and runs a test suite normally, the so-called "test runner":

 ```lua title="run-my-tests.lua"
 	local testSuite = import("./my-test-suite.lua")